neondatabase/website/content/docs/how-to-guides/import-from-heroku.md

 1. Navigate to the [Projects](https://console.neon.tech/app/projects) page in the Neon Console.
 2. Click **New Project**.
 3. Enter a name for your project and click **Create Project**.
 4. After creating a project, you are directed to the project **Dashboard**, where a connection string with your password is provided under **Connection Details**.
 The connection string includes your password until you navigate away from the **Dashboard**.
 Copy the connection string.
-It is required to migrate your data from Heroku.
+It is required to import your data from Heroku.

 The example connection string used the instructions that follow is: